lei56/ece60022/README.md

 src/
 - Source code for each module.
 The primary driver file is driver.c.

+test/
+- Test and debugging code.

 traces/
 - Example tracefiles.
 Traces are organized in order of: flow ID, source user, flow size in packets, number of content IDs accessed by flow.

+scripts/
+- Important scripts, such as tracefile generation.

+graphs/
+- Collected data, and scripts to process data into graphs.

-Use run.sh to compile and run code.
+Use run_0.sh and run_1.sh as example to compile and run code.